-Then they drive traffic, links, and authority to the page through press release and content marketing.
+Then, they drive traffic, links and authority to the page, through press releases and content marketing.

 When you click any of these topics, you’re taken to the landing page.
-So do think these landing pages have good SEO value?
+Do think these landing pages have good SEO value?
 Do people actually link to them and share them on social media?

 Let’s find out.